 Today more than ever, the medical community is aware of the salience of mental health in overall health, and doctors of all specialties bring this knowledge to their practice.
-Indeed, diagnosis of mental disorders writ large have increased across the board: autism, depression, and anxiety diagnoses have all been on the rise since 2007.
-Spectrum diseased like the aforementioned are sometimes difficult to spot (it’s even been suggested that girls are underdiagnosed for ADHD), but awareness of the symptoms of spectrum diseases like ADHD and others have enabled millions across the globe to treat their disorders – a fine achievement for the field of mental health.
+Indeed, diagnoses of mental disorders writ large have increased across the board: autism, depression, and anxiety diagnoses have all been on the rise since 2007.
+But that could also be because their definitions have widened.
+(Pre-pandemic it was noted that more than 1 in 20 children and teens had anxiety or depression.
+Post-pandemic research suggests that rates of depression and anxiety in children worldwide have doubled.)
+Spectrum diseases like the aforementioned are sometimes difficult to spot, but awareness of the symptoms of spectrum diseases like ADHD and others have enabled millions across the globe – including three-quarters of newly diagnosed adults, who became aware of their symptoms because of fallout from the pandemic – to treat their disorders, a fine achievement for the field of mental health.

-Media promotes ADHD overdiagnosis as a foregone conclusion, while scientists remain unconvinced.
+The media promotes ADHD over-diagnosis as a foregone conclusion, while scientists remain unconvinced

-The media has made much of the rise in ADHD diagnoses, attributing it mainly to money hungry pharmaceutical giants and lazy parents.
-Journalists sometimes report and interpret ADHD data inaccurately.
-For example, the New York Times reported 11 percent of students in the US had received an ADHD diagnosis; in reality, 11 percent of all high school students had received an ADHD diagnosis at some point in their lives.
+The media has made much of the rise in ADHD diagnoses, attributing it mainly to money-hungry pharmaceutical giants and lazy parents.
+However, journalists sometimes report and interpret ADHD data inaccurately.
+For example, The New York Times once reported 11 percent of students in the US had received an ADHD diagnosis; in reality, according to the CDC, 11 percent of all high school students had received an ADHD diagnosis at some point in their lives.
 Such details are crucial in shaping the public’s perception of diagnosis rates.
-While researchers have found no conclusive evidence of systematic overdiagnosis, media’s mishandling of data elevates normal diagnosis of ADHD to the level of scandal.
+While some researchers suggest that there is no conclusive evidence of systematic over-diagnoses, certain cases in which the media mishandles data elevate normal diagnosis of ADHD to the level of scandal.

-Worry about over diagnosis of ADHD is merely a sign of society’s discomfort with mental disorders.
+Worry about over-diagnosis is merely a sign of society’s discomfort with mental disorders

-Stigmas against mental disorder have been well documented for centuries.
+Stigmas against mental disorders have been well documented for centuries.
 While people tend to accept physical illness as an unfortunate inconvenience of life, mental disorders were first avoided altogether, and later, approached with suspicion.
+Even today, the stigma of mental illness remains.
 Studies have confirmed that people are particularly quick to stigmatize children with ADHD, even if the child is receiving treatment.
 These attitudes not only feed into public doubt about the “realness” and “treatability” of ADHD, but may also drive self-stigmatization that discourages ADHD patients or their families from seeking treatment.

 Misbehavior is mistakenly perceived as a disorder.

-Education policies that require schools to meet achievement benchmarks in order to receive federal funding has impacted the frequency of ADHD diagnoses in lower performing regions.
-Schools are motivated to have children diagnosed with ADHD because federal standards may allow them to be excluded from testing data, or may guarantee funding for those students regardless of performance.
-The 20 percent rise in ADHD cases since the No Child Left Behind Act signals and important correlation between pressure for student achievement and increased diagnosis of the condition.
-The popular (but incorrect) perception that medicines used to treat ADHD enhance academic performance might also lead to parents to seek these treatments, and educators to recommend them.
+Education policies that require schools to meet achievement benchmarks in order to receive federal funding have impacted the frequency of ADHD diagnoses in lower-performing regions.
+Schools are motivated to have children diagnosed with ADHD because federal standards may allow them to be excluded from testing data or may guarantee funding for those students regardless of performance.
+The 20 percent rise in ADHD cases since the No Child Left Behind Act signals an important correlation between pressure for student achievement and increased diagnosis of the condition.
+The popular (but incorrect) perception that medicines used to treat ADHD enhance academic performance might also lead to parents to seek these treatments and educators to recommend them.

-Bottom Lines: There is some evidence to support the notion that ADHD diagnosis may be driven by factors other than the presence of the actual disease.
+The Bottom Line: There is some evidence to support the notion that ADHD diagnosis may be driven by factors other than the presence of the actual disease.
 However, growth in the number of diagnoses for any given condition does not necessarily point to undue inflation.
-Skepticism on the part of scientists and the public alike can only push us closer to better understanding of the statistics surrounding ADHD and what they mean for your child, medicine, and society at large.
+Scepticism on the part of scientists and the public alike can only push us closer to better understanding of the statistics surrounding ADHD and what they mean for your child.
+Do you think ADHD is over-diagnosed?